arith-geom/ag-comp-arith-geom/_members/sriram-chinthalagiri-venkata.md

 ---
+email: arithgeo@iwr.uni-heidelberg.de
 layout: member
 name: Sriram Chinthalagiri Venkata
-title:
+order: 999
+photo: /assets/img/5.jpg
+research_interests: Research focuses on arithmetic geometry and number theory, particularly in the study of modular forms and their connections to Galois representations.
 role: PhD Student
-email: arithgeo@iwr.uni-heidelberg.de
-website:
-github:
-linkedin:
-twitter:
-googlescholar:
-researchgate:
-orcid:
-photo: /assets/img/5.jpg
-research_interests: >
-  Research focuses on arithmetic geometry and number theory, particularly in the study of modular forms and their connections to Galois representations.
+status: active
 ---

 Sriram Chinthalagiri Venkata is a PhD student in the AG Computational Arithmetic Geometry group.
 His research focuses on arithmetic geometry and number theory, particularly in the study of modular forms and their connections to Galois representations.